Juniper Networks: Operations

 Prior to its acquisition by HPE, Juniper Networks had operations in more than 100 countries.
 Around 50% of its revenue was from the United States, 30% was from EMEA and 20% was from Asia.
 Juniper sold directly to businesses, as well as through resale and distribution partners, such as Ericsson, IBM, Nokia, IngramMicro and NEC.
 About 50% of Juniper's revenues were derived from routers, 13% from switches, 12% from IT security and 25% from services.

 According to a 2013 report by Glassdoor, Juniper Networks had the highest paid software engineers in the technology sector by a margin of about $24,000 per year.
 It operated the Juniper Networks Academic Alliance (JNAA) program, which scouts fresh college graduates.

 According to a SWOT analysis by MarketLine, Juniper had "a strong focus" on research and development.
 R&D expenses had been between 22 and 25% of revenue from 2011 to 2013.
 Most of the company's manufacturing was outsourced to three manufacturing companies: Celestica, Flextronics and Accton Technology.
 Juniper operated the Junos Innovation Fund, which was started with $50 million in 2010 and invests in early-stage technology companies developing applications for the Junos operating system.
 As of 2011, Juniper Networks invested in 20 companies.
-This a estimated to be 1 to 2% of the companies it had evaluated for a potential investment.
+This is estimated to be 1 to 2% of the companies it had evaluated for a potential investment.